-This task is done on your PC in Eclipse after adding the Overwrite flag, Source File, and Destination File parameters.
+You can add language property file entries for the file rename service in Eclipse after adding the Overwrite flag, Source File, and Destination File parameters.

 After creating the new parameters for the File Rename service, you should see error icons next to each of the new parameters, as shown in the following example.